sanderheilbron/seo-peek/README.md

 Have a bug?
 Please create an [issue][2] here on GitHub!

 ## Contributing
 Want to contribute?
 Great!
-Just fork the project,work on new features or bug fixes using feature branches and open [pull-requests][3] with concise but complete descriptions of your changes.
+Just fork the project, work on new features or bug fixes using feature branches and open [pull-requests][3] with concise but complete descriptions of your changes.

 If you are unsure about a proposal, you can just open an issue to discuss it before writing actual code.